I CAN CONTROL EVERYONE

 “In fact, anger seems only to be followed by aggression about 10% of the time, & a lot of aggression (action) occurs without any anger (emotion)”.

 The brain is like putty – it can be trained & repeatedly reshaped.
 Since stressful emotions AND uplifting emotions occupy the same ‘real estate’ (the amygdala), we can use anger to tell us what difficult experience, disappointment or bad news will trigger our inner Green Hulk.

 EXP: Getting stuck in heavy traffic often generates frustration & rage.
 It’s not the delay that creates those emotions – but rather what we’re saying to ourselves:

 “Get out of my way you jerks, I’m going to be late, Everyone’s always causing me problems, This is going to screw up my appointment, Why does this always happen to me?….”.

 • When there’s nothing we can actually do about the delay, in that moment, it would help instead to notice & then change what we’re saying to ourselves, which can change how we feel.

-CHANGE: Because the Amygdala also holds memories associated with various emotional responses, it will remember the positive changes we make when we combine a careful observation our own personality traits ➕ situations that set us off ➕ a willingness to change our automatic responses (T,E,A,s).
+CHANGE: Because the Amygdala holds memories associated with various emotional responses, it will remember the positive changes we make when we combine a careful observation our own personality traits ➕ situations that set us off ➕ a willingness to change our automatic responses (T,E,A,s).

-It takes patience & repetition to form a new pathway, but not using the old one (neural inhibition) the brain will be rewired.
+It takes patience & repetition to form new pathways, so by not using the old one (neural inhibition) the brain is slowly rewired.

-As we keep practicing, being more peaceful gets easier & more natural.
+As we keep practicing, feeling more peaceful gets easier & more natural.
 The ability for self-evaluation & change provide self-mastery, which gives a feeling of empowerment, key factors in feeling happy.